hardkorebob/pyrathe/README.md

 TRULY THE SIMPLEST AND EASIEST WAY TO LEARN PYTHON. in isinstance(JUST, <600 lines); self-explanatory code with 0 comments.

-pyrathe is a Python3 code editor for beginner programmers based on 0 feedback from anyone but an AI and my artistic Self.

 pyrathe has only the most essential features, so users are not intimidated by a superbly baffling interfaces _ofDeath and 70,000 lines of text PLUS QT(yuck).
 Pheeeww.....

-also known as
+pyrathe is a Python3 code editor for beginner programmers based on 0 feedback from anyone but an AI and my artistic Self.

+acronym for:

 python rapid app &amp; txt handling env & [tinywm](https://www.github.com/hardkorebob/tinywm) {in: scrot below}
 @505 lines (468 loc) · 18.7 KB